kevin218/Eureka/docs/source/ecf.rst

 ''''''''''
 Sets how many plots should be saved when running Stage 4.
 A full description of these outputs is available here: :ref:`Stage 4 Output <s4-out>`

+vmin
+''''
+Optional.
+Sets the vmin of the color bar for Figure 4101.

+vmax
+''''
+Optional.
+Sets the vmax of the color bar for Figure 4101.

 hide_plots
 ''''''''''